Spin identification of the mono-Z$^{\prime}$ resonance in muon-pair production at the ILC with simulated electron-positron collisions at $\sqrt{s}$ = 500 GeV: Summary

 \section{Summary}

-The ILC is a foreseen electron-positron collider that will be designed for discovering particles that go beyond the Standard Model (BSM).
+The ILC is a foreseen electron-positron collider that will be designed for discovering particles that go beyond the standard model (BSM).
 It offers a distinct signature that helps identify unknown particles, such as dark matter, additional neutral gauge bosons (\( Z^{\prime} \)), and Kaluza-Klein excitations, even when faced with the background noise of quantum chromodynamics (QCD).

 Our research investigated the angular distributions of low-mass dimuon pairs within the Collins-Soper frame, using simulated data samples from the ILC.
-These Monte Carlo (MC) samples were generated from electron-positron collisions with a center-of-mass energy of 500 GeV, including signal and Standard Model background events.
+These Monte Carlo (MC) samples were generated from electron-positron collisions with a center-of-mass energy of 500 GeV, including signal and standard model background events.
 This setup corresponds to what is anticipated for ILC Run 1, which is expected to have an integrated luminosity of 4 ab\(^{-1}\).
 Our analysis focused on the cos\(\theta_{\text{CS}}\) variable to extract valuable insights from the MC data.
+This variable highlights the spin characteristics of the \( Z^{\prime} \) spin-1 model, which is essential for distinguishing it from other models, such as the spin-2 graviton, by utilizing this distribution.

 In this study, we investigated the effects of a simplified model scenario known as the light vector, focusing on dark matter pair production associated with a low mass \( Z^{\prime} \) boson ($M_{Z^{\prime}} < 100$ GeV) at the ILC, something the LHC could not access.
 We considered the muonic decay of the \( Z^{\prime} \) boson, with coupling constants fixed at \( g_{DM} = 1.0 \) and \( g_{l} = 0.003 \).